MattNikonorov/Typing-Animation-in-CSS/README.md

 ```
 https://codepen.io/matveynikon/pen/wveeBgB

-You can make the cursor thinner or thicker by adjusting it's `border-right: .15em solid orange;` property, or you can make the cursor a different color, border-radius, frequency of the cursor blinking effect, there's lot's of possibilities!
+You can make the cursor thinner or thicker by adjusting it's `border-right: .15em solid orange;` property, or you can make the cursor a different color, border-radius, frequency of the cursor blinking effect, there's a lot of possibilities!
 https://codepen.io/matveynikon/pen/MWovWdw

 You can experiment with these properties inside the codepen and see what you can do!

 ### Combining everything

 Now that you know how to make the typewriter animation in pure CSS and how the typing animation works, it's time for me to demonstrate some practical and relevant use cases of the typewriter effect.

 **Personal portfolios**

 https://codepen.io/matveynikon/pen/dyRoqmr

-Typewriter animations make your web-resume/personal website stand out, and make it more engaging.
+Typewriter effects make your web-resume/personal website stand out, and make it more engaging.

 *************